nbicocchi/learn-microservices/modules/infrastructure/slides/1 - Service discovery.md

 In a distributed architecture, locating the IP addresses of services for communication is essential.
 This process, known as **service discovery**, has been a fundamental concept in distributed computing since its inception.

-Service discovery is essential in microservices architectures for two key reasons:
+Service discovery is essential for two key reasons:

 - **Horizontal Scaling:** Microservices architectures require dynamic adjustments, such as scaling out by adding more service instances (e.g., additional containers).
 This capability shifts development teams away from vertical scaling, enabling a more resilient and scalable approach.